Changing from sole trader to limited company

 Fatter paychecks and greater flexibility

 Being a limited company also offers more flexibility in the way you manage your expenses.
-If you travel or eat out while on business, you may be able to claim some or all of this expenditure.
+If you incur costs wholly and exclusively for business purposes (such as business travel), these may be deductible.
+However, everyday meals are not usually allowable unless they qualify as business travel subsistence under HMRC rules.
 You can also buy tools you need through your business to further increase its profitability.

 Role of the accountant